cos-labs/share-analytics/README.md

 * change into the new directory
 * `npm install`
 * `bower install`
+* set up your config/local.yml (If this file does not exist, you may need to `ember g`)

+* createa new virtualenv
+* `pip install -r requirements.txt`
+* Set up postgres
+* create a backend/settings/local.py and configure django to connect to your database in it.
+* ./manage.py migrate

 ### Running / Development

 * `ember serve`
+* `./manage.py runserver`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

 #### Code Generators